Is a Degree in Nursing Right for You?

 What Will I Learn?

-Once accepted into the nursing program, the last two years of study includes both coursework and clinical practice.
+Once accepted into the nursing program, the last two years of study include both coursework and clinical practice.

 Students learn about professionalism, ethics, legal issues, research, and leadership.
 In addition, students demonstrate competence in assessment skills and the nursing care of patient populations across the lifespan in various healthcare and community settings.